Memory Matters: Constructing America’s Past

 Registration and Cost

-For those who wish to receive graduate credit, the fee for this grant-supported course is $460.
+Participants may earn three graduate credits in American Studies.
+For those who wish to receive graduate credit, the fee for this grant-supported course is $505.
 For teachers taking the course for PDPs only, a non-credit option is available for $150.
-Payment is due on the first day of the Institute.